Our teams provided the civil engineering infrastructure for a new sub-station at Shenfield.

 The Shenfield site scored 93.06%, with notes on

 • suitable site documentation

 • a well-managed fenced exclusion zone for the piling works.

 Balfour Beatty’s manager thanked our teams for their “ongoing commitment and drive on both sites for safety and programme.”

 Watch site agent Bobby Hayre’s timelapse video of the project:

 About the project

 Client Balfour Beatty managed this stand-alone project for Network Rail on behalf of Crossrail.

-The projects will upgrade the existing 25 kv supplies on the Great Western and Great Eastern railways to support the extra Crossrail services.
+The projects were to upgrade the existing 25 kv supplies on the Great Western and Great Eastern railways to support the extra Crossrail services.
 The sub-station will convert existing booster transformer return conductor supplies to 20-0-25 kv autotransformer feeds.

-After we have built the infrastructure, other sub-contractors will deliver the substation equipment, and connect up the LVAC power, OLE, ATF, telecommunications, SCADA circuits and equipment control.
+After we built the infrastructure, other sub-contractors delivered the substation equipment, and connected up the LVAC power, OLE, ATF, telecommunications, SCADA circuits and equipment control.